xebia-functional/nine-cards-backend/endpoints.md

 These headers are used to authenticate the sender, and to identify the user account and the Android device that corresponds to this server.

-* `X-Android-ID`: should give the `androidId` of the client's device.
-Note that, since the GAC process in the signup involves a user and device, it is the device itself and not just the user that should be signed up beforehand.
+* `X-Android-ID`: should give the Android id of the client's device.
+Note that, since the process in the signup involves a user and device, not only the user but the device as well should be signed up beforehand.
-* `X-Session-Token`: should carry the user's `sessionToken` that the NCBE generated and gave to the client in Step 3 of the signup process.
+* `X-Session-Token`: should carry the user's `sessionToken` that the backend generated and gave to the client in Step 3 of the signup process (see the README).
-  This value acts as a way to identify the user within the NCBE.
+  This value acts as a way to identify the user within the backend.
 * `X-Auth-Token`: the [Hash-based message authentication code](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code), used for authenticating the request.
 It ensures that the client using the `sessionToken` is the one that is acting for that user.